-A Sequoia tradition for more than 75 years, Bearpaw is set 11.5 miles into pristine national park backcountry, high atop a 7,800-foot granite saddle overlooking the Great Western Divide.
+A Sequoia tradition for more than 75 years, Bearpaw is set 11.5 miles into designated national park Wilderness, high atop a 7,800-foot granite saddle overlooking the Great Western Divide.
 After hiking in to Bearpaw Camp and experiencing it firsthand, you’ll walk away with unforgettable alpine memories.
 Bearpaw High Sierra Camp is open June through September.

 Pre-Planning for Your Bearpaw Trip